John Rais: Career

 He gained many gallery relationships through these shows.
-He had shown with and or represented by Thirteen Moons Gallery (now Jane Sauer), Del Mano Gallery, Gallery 500, Mobilia Gallery, and Snyderman-Works Gallery including several others.
+He had shown with and or represented by Thirteen Moons Gallery (later known as Jane Sauer Gallery), Del Mano Gallery, Gallery 500, Mobilia Gallery, and Snyderman-Works Gallery including several others.

 His commissioned architectural work has always been one of a kind.
 It is collected nationally and is often featured in books and magazines.
 In 2009 he began working on a Museum acquisition for Yale University Art Galleries.
 The project is a series of 90 decorative panels that span the railing of the main staircase.
 The project takes many design cues from the building's Gothic Revival style and is influenced in part by some of the architectural ironwork in the museum by Samuel Yellin.
 The work is now part of the museum's permanent collection.
 Rais was one of only three artists commissioned by Yale Art Galleries as part of the museum's massive renovation/expansion completed in 2012.

 In early August 2013, John moved his studio to Philadelphia, Pennsylvania in order to focus on expanding his business.
 In September 2013, John was asked to design and create the decorative metal work for the famous Addison Mizner house, Villa des Cygnes, in Palm Beach, Florida.
 The scope of this project includes seven balcony rails, entrance gates, grills, lighting and doors, which will be executed through his studio as well as several other highly skilled metal studios from Philadelphia and Maryland.
 The main project was successfully completed in February 2015, with some additional pieces that will be installed throughout the year.